Published

 Imprint

-Bridging political geography and politics, this book gives a new perspective on the central state’s weakening authority and the parallel rise of cities as political actors.
-The author considers the tensions between central states and European cities, giving a new perspective to students and researchers in urban studies, geography and political science.
+Bridging political geography, local politics and urban sociology, this book gives a new perspective on the state’s weakening authority and the parallel rise of cities as political actors.
+The author considers the tensions between central states and European cities, giving a new perspective to students and researchers in the social sciences.

-Elisabetta Mocca is Post-Doctoral Assistant at the Department of Sociology at the University of Vienna.
+Elisabetta Mocca is Marie Jahoda Fellow at the University of Vienna.